mamondots/mamondots/README.md

 #### Passionate Fronted Developer from Bangladesh

-Hi, I'm Al Mamon, a junior web developer on Bangladesh.
+Hi, I'm Al Mamon, a junior web developer.
 My expertise is in front-end web development and back-end development.
 Since then, I have been working in this field for long time.
 During that period, I developed several dynamic